abnerAlexis/filmFlix-client/README.md

 ## Installing the Right Dependencies

-Make sure you're inside the `myFlix-client` project folder in your terminal.
+Make sure you're inside the `filmFlix-client` project folder in your terminal.
 Run the following commands:

 ```bash
 npm install -g parcel